Event types in H.E.S.S.: a combined analysis for different telescope types and energy ranges: Performance

 \subsection{Defining a combined resolution for \texttt{Event types}}

-While the combined effective area for \texttt{Event types} can be easily obtained by simply summing up the effective areas from \texttt{Type M}, \texttt{Type B}, and \texttt{Type A}, a similar approach is not possible for the combined separation efficiencies and reconstruction resolutions.
-Event types-based analyses are designed such that the reconstruction for events in each type is performed independently and followed by a joint likelihood fit.
-Due to the asymmetry of high and low-quality events in the types, a given type can contribute considerably more to the statistical significance of the fit, even with a similar contribution to the number of events.
+While the combined effective area for \texttt{Event types} can easily be obtained by simply summing the effective areas from \texttt{Type M}, \texttt{Type B}, and \texttt{Type A}, a similar approach is not possible for the combined separation efficiencies and reconstruction resolutions.
+Event-types-based analyses are designed such that the reconstruction for events in each type is performed independently and followed by a joint likelihood fit.
+Due to the asymmetry of high- and low-quality events in the types, a given type can contribute considerably more to the statistical significance of the fit, even with a similar contribution to the number of events.
 This is illustrated in Figure~\ref{fig:ts}, in which the relative contribution of each type to the total number of events is compared to the relative contribution to the test statistic (TS) value for a gamma-ray source with flux on the sensitivity level.
-The statistical assumptions for the joint likelihood fit follow those described in Section~\ref{sec:sens}.
-Around $500 \, \rm{GeV}$, \texttt{Type B} and \texttt{Type A} contribute equally to the effective area.
-Yet, due to its higher quality events, \texttt{Type A} contributes around 9 times more to the TS value.
-The transition between the dominance of \texttt{Type M} to \texttt{Type B} on the relative contribution to TS value is seen at $E \sim 140 \, \rm{GeV}$, while the transition between \texttt{Type B} and \texttt{Type A} happens at $E \sim 350 \, \rm{GeV}$.
-When determining the effective combined efficiencies and resolutions shown in the following sections, we combined all the events in a single dataset, weighting them by the relative TS contribution of that type for the given energy bin.
-True energy is used for the resolutions, and reconstructed energy is used for the q-factor.
-This is justifiable given the well-behaved energy resolution with bias close to 0.
+The statistical assumptions for the joint likelihood fit follow those described in Section~\ref{sec:sens}, and TS was defined as $TS = -2 \log{\mathcal{L}_0} - (-2 \log \mathcal{L}_1)$, with $\mathcal{L}_0$ as the null hypothesis and $\mathcal{L}_1$ as the optimized likelihood.
+About $500 \, \rm{GeV}$, \texttt{Type B} and \texttt{Type A} contribute equally to the effective area.
+Because of its higher-quality events, however, \texttt{Type A} contributes about nine times more to the TS value.
+The transition between the dominance of \texttt{Type M} to \texttt{Type B} on the relative contribution to TS value is seen at $E \sim 140 \, \rm{GeV}$, while the transition between \texttt{Type B} and \texttt{Type A} occurs at $E \sim 350 \, \rm{GeV}$.
+When the effective combined efficiencies and resolutions shown in the following sections are determined, we combined all the events in a single dataset and weighted them by the relative TS contribution of that type for the given energy bin.
+True energy was used for the resolutions, and reconstructed energy was used for the q-factor.
+This is justifiable given the well-behaved energy resolution and bias.
+The uncertainties in the efficiencies and resolutions were calculated via bootstrapping by resampling 20\% of the data 100 times and calculating the mean and standard deviation.
+For \texttt{Event types}, sharp changes are seen because TS changes rapidly in the energy ranges within which the transitions between the types occur.